Post Office Road: West Stand

 The West Stand is the Main Stand in the ground.
 It contains covered seating, where the TV gantry is and a small amount of uncovered terracing towards the South end of the ground.
 Towards the North end of the ground is the hospitality building which is connected to the main stand and also houses the changing rooms.

 Sponsorship and name changes

-From 2007, it was announced that the ground would be renamed the Chris Moyles Stadium after the Radio 1 Disc Jockey.
+From 2007, it was announced that the ground would be renamed the Chris Moyles Stadium after the BBC Radio 1 presenter.
 This decision attracted criticism from some fans who felt Moyles had nothing to do with the tradition of the club or rugby league (he was born in Leeds and is famously a loyal Leeds United fan).
 However others saw it as a positive, good move and good publicity for the team.
 Moyles did not pay any money in the deal but mentioned Featherstone Rovers occasionally on his breakfast show.
 From 2009, the ground sponsorship was taken up by Bigfellas Nightclub following a two-year sponsorship deal.
 In 2017 local health food business LD Nutrition signed a deal to sponsor the stadium.